sapardo10/alikeness/README.md

 If you want to see a live demo of the project already deployed go [here.](https://alikeness.herokuapp.com/)

 ## Motivation
-This is a web development exercise that happened to be the final test of my [Web development course](http://johnguerra.co/classes/webDevelopment_spring_2018/) at [University of the Andes](https://www.uniandes.edu.co).
-The goal is to make a quick project using node, MongoDB, Meteor, ReactJS and D3.
+This is a web development exercise that happened to be the final project of the [Web development course](http://johnguerra.co/classes/webDevelopment_spring_2018/) at [University of the Andes](https://www.uniandes.edu.co).
+The goal is to make a useful project using node, MongoDB, Meteor, ReactJS and D3.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)